 A raised bed garden can simply be mounded earth, but experts at the

-Cornell University Extension recommend framed beds.
-A frame prevents soil erosion and helps maintain moisture levels.
+Cornell Cooperative Extension, Chemung County, recommend framed beds to prevent soil erosion and maintain moisture levels.

-Of course, the frame's overall size should fit your site.
+Fit the frame to your site.
 Most experts recommend 10- to 12-inch

-while standing or sitting.
-If your planter is very deep and you want to reduce the amount of soil you need to fill it, you can do a couple things.
-You can raise the bottom to a depth of 12-20 inches.
-Or put empty plant pots or used water bottles in the bottoms of deep planters.
+To garden while standing or sitting, use an elevated planter with legs or taller sides and a raised bottom.
+If your planter is very deep and you want to reduce the amount of soil you need to fill it, put empty plant pots or water bottles in the bottom.

-With an open bottom, water can drain, roots can grow deeper, and, best of all, our friends
+With an open bottom, water can drain, roots can grow deeper, and our friends

 the earthworms can come and poop in the soil.
 Kentucky vegetable farmer